zweiron/dependency-checker/README.md

 A Gradle plugin to assist in validating project dependencies.

+> ABANDONED: I have stopped working on this plugin, but I will review and manage any pull requests if anyone else wants to contribute.

 ## Install

 Build script snippet for use in all Gradle versions: